-Finally, EFRAG is of the view further guidance would be useful in a number of areas described in more detail below.
+Finally, EFRAG suggests the IASB to include the reference to paragraph B15 directly in paragraph B47is of the ED for clarity purposes view further guidance would be useful in a number of areas.

-Analysis of expenses classified in the operating category
+Analysis of expenses classified in Presenting the analysis of operating categoryexpenses either by function or by nature

-Presenting analysis by function or by nature
+- 76 In the outreach activities, EFRAG welcomesgathered evidence that both the nature of expense and the function of expense methods of analysis can provide useful information to users of financial statements.
+EFRAG understands that, in line with paragraph BC110 of the basis for conclusions, a by-nature method may be more helpful for users in forecasting operating expenses, while a by-function method may be considered more helpful for the calculation of some performance metrics.
+Feedback from the comment letters shows that European users consider the presentation by nature as more important than the presentation by function, while other international users would consider the two equally important. - 4977 Considering the above, EFRAG supports the IASB's proposal to continue requiring entities to present an analysis of expenses using either a by-function or a by-nature method, based on whichever approachmethod provides the most useful information to the users of financial statements. - 78 However, EFRAG understands from the outreach feedback that better description of the by-function and by-nature methods is also needed, particularly if the IASB decides to proceed with its proposals to not allow a mixed presentation basis.
+EFRAG notes that a definition of 'by function' is missing.

-- 76 Through our outreach we gathered information that some users do not consider one of the two methods (either by-function or by-nature) as superior to the other.
-EFRAG welcomesunderstands a by-function method may be considered more helpful to users in forecasting operating expenses, while a by-nature method may be more helpful for the calculation of some performance metrics.
-Feedback from the comment letters shows that European users consider the presentation by nature as more important, while other international users would consider the two equally important. - 5177 In line with the feedback of European users, EFRAG supports the IASB's proposal to continue requiring entities to present an analysis of expenses either by-function or by-nature, based on whichever approach provides the most useful information to the users of financial statements.
-The ED emphasises that the selection of the method is not a free choice and thus provides a set of indicators to help entities assess which method provides the most useful information to the users of their financial statements.
-EFRAG understands from the proposals that the ED aims at strengthening the existing requirements, as users have raised concerns that companies may not choose the method that provides the most useful information in all circumstances.
+Deciding which method of expense analysis provides the most useful information